-~ Please explain Sufficient amounts of good quality freshwater available for use Vital Our primary use of freshwater in direct operations is to provide LVS Integrated Resort services (i.e. luxury suites, dining, meeting space).
-These services are vital to operating our business.
-Our primary use of freshwater in indirect operations is through our supply chain and procurement practices such as purchase of goods from industries that use water (i.e. agriculture/food, linen cleaning).
-Use of these goods is important to continuously provide services as stated above.
+Direct use Indirect importance use Please explain importance rating Sufficient amounts of good quality freshwater available for use Vital Important Our primary use of freshwater in direct operations is to provide LVS Integrated Resort services.
+More specifically, freshwater is used for cooking, drinking water, dry cleaning/laundry services, air conditioning, restrooms, and for showering.
+These services are vital to operating all Integrated Resort operations from hotel operations to food and beverage.
+Our primary use of freshwater in indirect operations is through our supply chain.
+Agricultural and linen cleaning suppliers use freshwater to provide us with food and cleaning services.
+These products and services are important to running Integrated Resort operations such as operating restaurants and providing clean linen for hotel suites.
 We do not anticipate freshwater dependency to change in direct or indirect operations in the future, as our business model remains the same.
 We will however continue to increase water efficiency and diversify water supply in our resorts.
-For example, our recent well reconstruction project reduced our municipal water use in Las Vegas by approximately 20%.
+For example, our ongoing well reconstruction project is expected to reduce our municipal water use in Last Vegas by approximately 20% once fully implemented.
 At The Parisian Macao, we built our infrastructure to use greywater from the municipality once available.
 Similarly, we anticipate the dependency on freshwater supply in indirect operations to remain static.
 Suppliers will continue to adopt new water strategies and technologies as water becomes scarcer.
-For example, Our Sands China Ltd. linen supplier has an Environmental Code, which requires all facilities to recycle water and develop water conservation strategies.
-Sufficient amounts of recycled, brackish and/or produced water available for use Important In our direct operations, our primary use of recycled, brackish, and/or produced water is through the purchase of reclaimed water and the use of condensate water at Marina Bay Sands for irrigation, toilet flushing systems, exterior ponds, and some water features.
+For example, our Sands China Ltd. linen supplier has an Environmental Code, which requires all facilities to recycle water and develop water conservation strategies.
+Sufficient amounts of recycled, brackish and/or produced water available for use Important Important In our direct operations, our primary use of recycled, brackish, and/or produced water is through the purchase of reclaimed water and the use of condensate water at Marina Bay Sands for irrigation, toilet flushing systems, exterior ponds, and some water features.
 Access to recycled water is important to our business as it reduces our dependence on scarce freshwater.
-In indirect operations, our primary use of recycled, brackish, and/or produced water is through our supply chain and procurement practices.
-It is important that our linen, agricultural, and other supply chain risks related to water.
+In indirect operations, our primary use of recycled, brackish, and/or produced water is through our supply chain by various suppliers.
+It is important that our linen, agricultural, and other suppliers have access to recycled, brackish, and/or produced water, along with adequate infrastructure and practices, in order to continuously provide us with food and linen cleaning services that are necessary to run our operations.
 For example, our Sands China Ltd. linen-cleaning supplier has an Environmental Code, which requires recycling of clean wastewater streams from cooling water and boiling systems.
 Maintaining this greywater system is important to their operations.
 We do not anticipate dependency on recycled, brackish, or produced water to change in direct or indirect operations in the future as our business model remains the same and further, this water source is substitutable with freshwater.